Close

 The Statutory Auditors have confirmed that they are not disqualified from continuing as Auditors of the Company.

 b.
-Internal Auditors
+Cost Auditors

-c.
+d.
 Secretarial Audit

-The Secretarial Audit Report for the financial year 2021-22 does not contain any adverse remark, qualification or reservation.
-The Secretarial Audit Report for the financial year 2021-22 is given as Annexure ‘D‘ to this Report.
+The Secretarial Audit Report for the financial year 2022-23 issued by the M/s.
+Parikh & Associates does not contain any adverse remark, qualification or reservation.
+The Secretarial Audit Report for the financial year 2022-23 is given as ‘Annexure D? to this Report.

-d.
+e.
 Reporting of Frauds by Auditors

 VIII.
 INTERNAL FINANCIAL CONTROLS